TrellixVulnTeam/swahilipython_SCMU/Doc/library/formatter.rst

 The Writer Interface
 --------------------

-Interfaces to create writers are dependent on the specific writer class being instantiated.
+Interfaces to create writers are dependent on the specific writer kundi being instantiated.
 The interfaces described below are the required interfaces which all writers must support once initialized.
-Note that while most applications can use the :class:`AbstractFormatter` class as a formatter, the writer must typically be provided by the application.
+Note that while most applications can use the :class:`AbstractFormatter` kundi as a formatter, the writer must typically be provided by the application.